-Recommended level of study MSc
+Recommended study level MSc

 Semester Spring

 Number of classes (lecture/practice/lab) 1/ 0 /0 hours/week

-Course credit 2 credits
+ECTS credit value 2 credits

 Final evaluation Exam

 Responsible lecturer Dr. Vásárhelyi Barna

-Laboratory results form the basis of up to 70% of clinical decision making.
-The ordering and evaluation of laboratory results has a strong impact on the standard of clinical care.
-Basic knowledge regarding most common factors influencing the precision and accuracy of laboratory results is essential both for clinicians and for patients.
-The aim of the course is to provide general information on these issues and to give basic milestones to be adhered when the students are planning studies applying laboratory methods.
+Laboratory results form the basis of up to 70% of clinical decision-making.
+The ordering and evaluation of laboratory results have a strong impact on the standard of clinical care.
+Basic knowledge regarding the most common factors influencing the precision and accuracy of laboratory results is essential for both clinicians and patients.
+The course aims to provide general information on these issues and give basic milestones to be adhered to when the students are planning studies applying laboratory methods.